Top-gg-Community/python-sdk/README.rst

 Additional information
 ----------------------

-Before using the webhook provided by this library, make sure that you have port 5000 open.
+Before using the webhook provided by this library, make sure that you have specified port open.
+(5000 by default.)

 Examples
 --------

+Without webhook:

 .. code:: py